-The capital markets in the UAE are regulated by a number of entities including the Emirates Securities and Commodities Authority (the "SCA"), which licenses intermediaries to trade on the DFM and the ADX.
-The SCA is a federal government organisation but has financial, legal and administrative independence.
+The capital markets in the UAE are regulated by a number of entities including the Emirates Securities and Commodities Authority (the "SCA"), which licenses intermediaries to trade on the DFM and the Abu Dhabi Stock Exchange (the "ADX").
+The SCA is a federal government organization but has financial, legal and administrative independence.